gajus/turbowatch/README.md

 ## API

+> **Note** `defineConfig` is used to export configuration for the consumption by `turbowatch` program.
+If you want to run Turbowatch programmatically, then use `watch`.
+The API of both methods is equivalent.

 Turbowatch [defaults](#recipes) are a good choice for most projects.
 However, Turbowatch has _many_ options that you should be familiar with for advance use cases.

 ```ts